-Employment by Industry (U.S.): In May 2021, the total number of seasonally adjusted (SA), non-farm people employed in the U.S. was 144.9 million (M) – an increase of 559,000 (+0.4%) month on month (m/m).
-When compared to May 2020, total employment is up by 8.9% year on year (y/y).
-We saw the greatest employment gains in the service-providing and manufacturing sectors this month.
+Employment by Industry (U.S.): In September 2021, the total number of seasonally adjusted (SA), non-farm people employed in the U.S. was 147.55 million (M) – an increase of 194,000 (+0.1%) month on month (m/m).
+When compared to September 2020, total employment is up by 4.0% year on year (y/y).
+Among the employment sectors that we track at Gerdau, we saw the greatest gains in the goods-producing and construction sectors, each growing by 0.3% this month.

-Figure 1 shows seasonally-adjusted manufacturing and construction employment on the same chart from 2005 to present.
-Manufacturing employment grew this month while construction employment fell.
+Figure 1 shows seasonally adjusted manufacturing and construction employment on the same chart from 2005 to present.
+Construction employment grew more than manufacturing employment this month.

-The construction sector employed a total of 7.4M – down 0.3% m/m, but still up 6.0% y/y.
+The SA construction sector employed a total of 7.45M – increasing 0.3% m/m, and by 2.6% y/y.
 Most construction workers are employed constructing buildings.
-In May there were 1.7M workers constructing buildings, up 0.3% m/m and 8.2% y/y.
-Heavy civil engineering was the next largest construction category, employing 1.1M in May – down 0.5% m/m, but still up 2.1% y/y.
-Although employment among those constructing buildings grew, job declines in other construction sectors attributed to May’s decline in job creation.
+In September there were 1.7M workers constructing buildings, up 0.4% m/m, and 4.3% y/y.
+Heavy civil engineering was the next largest construction category, employing 1.04M in September – up 0.3% m/m, and up 1.8% y/y.

 At Gerdau, we keep an eye on national employment data – especially within manufacturing and construction – since this is where most long product steel is used.
 In addition, we know that growth in net job creation correlates to increased steel consumption.